-ITV carried out a survey of 10,000 people to find out Britain’s most popular dog breeds for 2019.
+ITV carried out a survey of 10,000 people to find out Britain’s most popular dog breeds.

 The results were broadcast live on a television programme called “Britain’s Favourite Dogs” by TV presenters Ben Fogle and Sarah Cox.
 They were joined on live TV by loads of different dogs, to showcase the best of their breeds.

 The results are in, and the most popular dog breeds in the UK are listed below.

 What dog breeds are the most popular in 2019?